intelligence38000/android-docs/src/pages/maps/overview/camera.md

   />
 }}

 The `setLatLngBoundsForCameraTarget` method in the `MapboxMap` class can limit the map camera to any area of the world that you'd like.
-If you feed the `LatLngBounds` object a minimum of two `LatLng` objects/coordinates, a _invisible_ rectangle will automatically be created to restrict the camera to the region.
+If you feed the `LatLngBounds` object a minimum of two `LatLng` objects/coordinates, an _invisible_ rectangle will automatically be created to restrict the camera to the region.

 ## Camera and device location